 How will police respond to reports of businesses in violation of a state order or the county declaration?

 Police will follow up on any violation reports.

 If a report of a business in violation is not an emergency or critical situation, police will refer it to a town government task force.
 The task force will determine whether businesses are in compliance with an order.
-If a business cannot be open under the order, police will follow up with enforcement.
+If a business cannot be open, police will follow up with enforcement.
 If the business can be open but is not in compliance, the task force will work with the business to reach compliance.
 Police with follow up with enforcement if necessary.

 Hillsborough officers will educate people and seek voluntary compliance before considering pursuing any arrest or charge.
 Communication will be the primary tool to resolve situations where people may be in violation.
 Violation of an order is a Class 2 misdemeanor, and people could be arrested for violating it.
 However, charging people will be considered a last resort and will generally be reserved for situations that are especially egregious or where there are repeat violations.
 If officers do have to charge someone, they will opt for issuing a citation over making a custodial arrest wherever possible.

 Police know children are less likely to understand the seriousness of the order.
 As with adults found to be congregating, officers will likely approach them and educate them on the order and advise them of better options.
 If behaviors are especially problematic, officers may attempt to contact parents, but charges of any form will only be pursued against juveniles in the most extreme of situations.

 Parents are encouraged to share the seriousness of physical distancing and the stay at home order with children.
 The virus can be dangerous for all ages.
 In addition, the CDC states some transmission of the virus may be possible before people show symptoms.